Flavour Anomalies: A comparative analysis using a machine learning algorithm: Conclusions

+We use a ML algorithm in our analysis, by checking the agreement between the results obtained for this procedure and both the general shape of the $\Delta \chi^2$ distribution and the analysis of the impact of each parameter on the global fit.
+In our Scenario III, the $B\to K^{(*)}\nu\bar{\nu}$ observables constrain the parameter $C_1$, both $B\to D^{(*)}\ell\nu$ and $B\to K^{(*)}\nu\bar{\nu}$ constrain $C_3$, and $B\to D^{(*)}\ell\nu$ observables present the most important constraint to $\beta^q$.
 The results of the global fit after including a wide range of flavour and electroweak observables are displayed in Table~\ref{tab:fit_results}, and the predictions for the most relevant observables are summarized in Table~\ref{tab:comp_RKRD}.
 The comparison with the previous scenarios considered in~\cite{Alda:2021rgt} is included in the discussion.
 Our results show that Scenario III, which introduces independent parameters $C_1$ and $C_3$ without mixing in the lepton sector, provides the best fit to experimental results, achieving a pull of $6.25\,\sigma$.
 This scenario successfully accounts for the discrepancies observed in $R_{D^{*}}$ and $R_{J/\psi}$ measurements while maintaining consistency with the Standard Model in the $R_K$ ratios.
 Furthermore, it improves the predicted branching ratio for $\mathrm{BR}(B^+\rightarrow K^+\nu\bar{\nu})$ although it does not fully explain $\mathrm{BR}(B^0\rightarrow K^{*0}\nu\bar{\nu})$.
+It is worth noting that this tension in the neutral mode points to a limitation in the assumed flavor structure of Scenario III.
+Our analysis relies on left-handed SMEFT operators ($C_1, C_3$) which strictly correlate the charged and neutral channels.
+Reconciling the current experimental divergence between $B^{+}\to K^{+}\nu\bar{\nu}$ and $B^{0}\to K^{*0}\nu\bar{\nu}$ would likely require the inclusion of right-handed currents or more complex flavor structures beyond the minimal set considered here, as the fit is currently driven by the dominant signals in $R_{D^{(*)}}$ and the charged neutrino mode.

 The results are pointing in the direction of NP that interacts mainly with the third generation of leptons, reminiscent of the $U(2)$ flavour symmetry hypothesis~\cite{Fuentes-Martin:2019mun,Faroughy:2020ina}.
 The situation would be clarified further with measurements of $R_{J/\psi}$ achieving a resolution similar to that of $R_{D^{(*)}}$, and with additional $\tau$ observables, for example the longitudinal polarisation in $B_c \to J/\psi \tau \nu$ or the branching ratio of $B\to K^{(*)}\tau^+\tau^-$.